mousa-dsc/Usecase-3-Project-2/README.md

-# Project Problem:
+# Usecase- Project-2
 Our project is about doing an expoloratory data analysis (EDA) which is a technique or a great method to extract the meaning of our data and invistigate about it.
 ## Datasets Provided:
 - There are 3 datasets that has been given to us to do an EDA and problem statements to answer them through our data.
-- We will explain our work through the use of each dataset.
+- We will explain our work through the use of each dataset

 ### Dataset 1- Times Higher Education:
 - Data Profiling:
 - Data Cleaning:
 - Did the data answered our questions?

 ### Dataset 2- Center World University Ranking:
 - Data Profiling:
+  - Descriptive Analysis
+    World Rank University CWUR
+    2000 Rows
+    9 columns
+    Data consists of a mix of Strings, integers, and floats types Null values* are present, 1562 Rows affected
+- Reliability:
+  - Yes source is reliable and data was collected from the data source itself: World University Rankings 2024 | Global 2000 List | CWUR
+- Timeliness:
+  - The data provided  in kaggle is up to date but just about a year ago, which is 2023.
+- Consistency:
+  - Yes, data is consistent with the data source.
+- Relevance:
+  - sample selections: Yes, the data provided is relevant to the objective questions because the questions ask about global ranking and the data source considered      to be world wide ranking.
-- Data Cleaning:
+  - Relevance:
+    Variable selections: We will not remove any of the columns because we need all column  to answer our objective questions.
+- Uniqueness: the data contains no duplicated rows,The rank columns can have duplicate values in the possibility 2 universities achieved the same rank, therefore       we will not consider it an issue.
+- Completeness: There are zero null values but we null values with dashes.
+- Accuracy : We checked the accuracy and we found some data types are string while they are representing a number (int), so we changed them.
+- Data Cleaning: rank type is stirng so we convrted to int with out any string .from (1Top 0.1%) to (1), and in University Name from (Stanford University
+  Education: A+; Employability: A+; Faculty: A+; Research: A+) to (Stanford University)
-- Did the data answered our questions?
+- Did the data answered our questions? yes

 ### Dataset 3- Shngahai Ranking:
 - Data Profiling:
 - Data Cleaning: